zbenmo/turingpoint/README.md

 Turing point is a Reinforcement Learning (RL) library.
 It adds the missing duck tape.
 It allows for multiple (hetrogenous) agents seamlessly.
 Per-agent partial observation is natural with Turing point.
 Different agents can act in differnet frequencies.
-You may opt to continue using also the libraries that you're currently using, such as Gym, Stable-Baselines3, RLLib, etc.
+You may opt to continue using also the environment and the agent libraries that you're currently using, for the such as Gym/Gymnasium, Stable-Baselines3, Tianshou, RLLib, etc.
 Turing point integrates easily with existing RL libraries and your own custom code.
 Integration of RL agents in the target applications should be significantly easier with Turing point.